screeny05/jquery.pointer-events-polyfill/README.md

 [![npm](https://img.shields.io/npm/v/jquery.pointer-events-polyfill.svg?style=flat-square)]()
 [![Bower](https://img.shields.io/bower/v/jquery.pointer-events-polyfill.svg?style=flat-square)]()

-This piece of javascript is a tiny Polyfill which adds support for the css-property `pointer-events: none|all|auto;` for browsers not supporting it.
+This piece of javascript is a tiny Polyfill which adds support for the css-property `pointer-events: none|all;` for browsers not supporting it.

 The size of the minified script is ~1000 bytes (roughly 500 bytes gzipped).